johnrraymond/greatlibraryserver/readme.md

 Clicking both mouse buttons will cause the player to move forward and then WASD can help modify those movements.

 Targeting will require selecting the mobs individually at the start and possibly a location at some point for area of effect spells and abilities.
-The Full Requirements: OxFxM
-Pronounced “Oh, cross Eff, cross Em,” the OxFxM model of requirements traceability is what this project uses for its main high level design and will include all of the great library.
-Operations are the highest level actions that users and AIs can take.
-Whereas the functionalities implement large swaths of these operations.
-The module level is the lowest level and is at the function or subroutine level of the code.

-As a good developer, ask yourself why am I writing this code if there is no functionality it supports?

 ## The Library's Marketing Pitch

 We are pleased to introduce the next evolution of the written word.
 By blending artistic content, NFT’s, gaming and AI, we have leapt past the current saturated e-reader market and bring something new which marries the best of physical mediums with the ease of digital ones.

 Take the humble book.
 It is physical, tactile, collectible.
 A library is a sign of culture to some, and speaks of your passion and interests.
 Books can take us to far away places, or teach us things we never thought were possible.
 They are, sadly, cumbersome, entirely static, and once read are stored, collecting dust.
 But most damaging, there is a significant barrier to entry that barres all but the most easily marketed.
 New Authors have a steep hill to climb to enter into this tight market as the cost to print, store and distribute and market physical media is high, and publishers, facing an increasingly cluttered market fear to innovate.